-Arsenal v Manchester City team news
+This is best Arsenal team I've faced - Guardiola

 - Arsenal have failed to win consecutive Premier League games for the first time this season.

-- However, the Gunners are unbeaten in their last 13 top-flight home fixtures, winning 11 of those matches.
+- However, the Gunners are unbeaten in their past 13 top-flight home fixtures, winning 11 of those matches.

-- They have lost their last eight Premier League games against reigning champions, conceding at least two goals on each occasion.
+- They have lost their past eight Premier League games against reigning champions, conceding at least two goals on each occasion.

 - The last time the Gunners beat the current top-flight champions was in a 1-0 victory over Leicester in April 2017.